Nonye2K3/chia/INSTALL.md

 ```
 # WSL2

 You can run chia-blockchain in Ubuntu 20.04 lts via WSL2 on Windows.

+**You can not run the GUI** as WSL2 doesn't yet support graphical interfaces from WSL2.

 From an Administrator PowerShell:
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all